ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

 2. Pull down the docker image or build the docker image.

-To build the docker image (which automatically installs all dependencies)
+To build the docker image:

 .. code-block:: bash